Saltcedar (Tamarix ramosissima)

 Elevation: To about 3,000 feet.

 Distribution: Native to east Asia.
-Widely distributed in wash and other wet communities in the Lower Sonoran (Creosote-Bursage Flats and Upper Sonoran (Mojave Desert Scrub) life zones.
+Widely distributed in washes and wet communities in the Lower Sonoran (Creosote-Bursage Flats) and Upper Sonoran (Mojave Desert Scrub) life zones.

 Comments: Exotic species, noxious weed.